 In their 2002 assessment, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) designated the boreal population of woodland caribou as Threatened, and the northern mountain population of woodland caribou as Special Concern.
-These two populations of woodland caribou were subsequently listed under the federal Species at Risk Act (SARA) in 2003 and 2005 respectively (Government of Canada 2019).
-The status of northern mountain caribou was assessed in 2020 by NWT species at risk (SARC 2020) and listed as Special Concern in 2021 (Department of Justice 2021).
+These two populations of woodland caribou were subsequently listed under the federal Species at Risk Act (SARA) in 2003 and 2005 respectively (Government of Canada, 2019).
+The status of northern mountain caribou was assessed in 2020 by NWT species at risk (SARC, 2020) and listed as Special Concern in 2021 (Department of Justice, 2021).
 Prior to 2019, boreal and northern mountain caribou were managed under the same tag (woodland caribou) but are now regulated as boreal caribou for populations outside the Mackenzie Mountains and northern mountain caribou for populations within Mackenzie Mountain (i.e., outfitter areas).
 This report will use "northern mountain caribou" when referring to caribou from the Mackenzie Mountains.

-A study on the Redstone population of northern mountain caribou was initiated by the Sahtú Renewable Resources Board (SRRB) in March 2002 when ten female caribou in the central and north-central Mackenzie Mountains were equipped with satellite radio collars (Creighton 2006, Larter and Allaire 2017).
-Analysis of these location data indicated that some of the collared animals in the range of the Redstone population are relatively sedentary year-round, while others show the more typical seasonal migratory movements (SARC 2020).
+A study on the Redstone population of northern mountain caribou was initiated by the Sahtú Renewable Resources Board (SRRB) in March 2002 when ten female caribou in the central and north-central Mackenzie Mountains were equipped with satellite radio collars (Creighton, 2006; Larter & Allaire, 2017).
+Analysis of these location data indicated that some of the collared animals in the range of the Redstone population are relatively sedentary year-round, while others show the more typical seasonal migratory movements (SARC, 2020).
 Satellite collars were deployed on nine adult female caribou during March 2000 and October 2001 by the YT Department of the Environment (J. Adamczewski personal communication).
 These animals were believed to be part of the greater Nahanni population.
 As part of a cooperative study between YT Territorial Government, Parks Canada Agency and the Wildlife Conservation Society, 18 female caribou were equipped with satellite collars in October 2004 along the YT-NWT border.
 These caribou were also believed to be from the greater Nahanni population, but three animals were determined to be from the Finlayson population (Weaver 2006).
 In October 2008, 30 female caribou were equipped with satellite collars along the YT-NWT border to assess spatial distribution, habitat use, and population characteristics of the South Nahanni and Coal River herds of the greater Nahanni population.
 Collared animals permitted herd estimates based upon mark-recapture methodology and indicated stability to a slightly increasing trend for the South Nahanni herd (Hegel et al. 2016).

-Northern mountain caribou are another highly desired species with 350 tags purchased in 2022 (Table 2) representing 78% of non-resident hunters purchasing caribou tags.
-Hunters harvested 204 caribou in 2022, representing an increase from the average of 192 between 2015-2019.
-The average annual harvest between 1991-2022 is 167 animals with 2021 representing a lower harvest due to a shorter season and travel restrictions.
-However, the success rates of hunters purchasing tags have fallen to just under 60% (Table 3).
+Northern mountain caribou are another highly desired species with 328, 342, and 250 tags purchased in 2018, 2019 and 2021 respectively (Table 2) representing between 76-83% of non-resident hunters purchasing caribou tags.
+Hunters harvested 162, 174 and 128, caribou in 2018, 2019 and 2021 respectively.
+These numbers are around the average annual harvest (163, 1991-2021) except for 2021 which had a shorter season and travel restrictions, however, the success rates of hunters purchasing tags have fallen to just over 50% (Table 3).